AntonAcorn/AntonAcorn/README.md

-👋 Hi, my name is Anton and I starving to be a Java Developer
+👋 Hi, my name is Anton and I am starving to be a Java Developer

 👀Graduated from the courses of a Quality Engineer.
 But after it I decided to go further and start to learn coding.